gsileno/grasp/README.md

 ## Dependencies

-Download the binaries of +lparse+ and +smodels+ from http://www.tcs.hut.fi/Software/smodels/ and put them in the bin directory.
+Download the binaries of +lparse+ and +smodels+ from http://www.tcs.hut.fi/Software/smodels/ and set them up to run from the command line.

 Add the following jars at compile time:
 * groovy (tested with *groovy-2.4.7*)